 - North Carolina Association of Defense Attorneys

-- North Carolina Bar Association — Sections: Antitrust & Complex Business Disputes Law (section council treasurer); Estate Planning and Fiduciary Law; Litigation
+- North Carolina Bar Association — Sections: Antitrust & Complex Business Disputes Law (past section council chair); Estate Planning and Fiduciary Law; Litigation

 - North Carolina Supreme Court Historical Society